MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 |Pricing| $ 125,000 USD / Month + Azure infrastructure costs |
 |---|---|

-If you want to learn more about how H1 Quantum Credits are calculated, visit the [Quantinuum provider page](xref:microsoft.quantum.providers.honeywell).
 ### [Premium Subscription](#tab/tabid-premium)

 The Premium Subscription is a monthly subscription plan with 17k H1 Quantum Credits (HQCs) for use on System Model H1 hardware,